paezha/University-AI-Panel/README.md

 task more easily, but it will not help if used constantly.
-However, what the public is being promised is not a crutch: it is an All-Terrain Vehicle that the end user cannot hope to master[^35] due to its blackbox nature (in the sense that neural networks are blackboxes, and the development of AIs itself is a blackbox where things change based on the interests of their corporate developers[^36], and not the interests of their relatively small customers[^37] who fancy themselves creators but never learned (or forgot) how to code.).
+However, what the public is being promised is not a crutch: it is an All-Terrain Vehicle that the end user cannot hope to master[^35] due to its blackbox nature–in the sense that 1) neural networks are blackboxes; and 2) the development of AIs itself is a blackbox where things change based on the interests of their corporate developers[^36] instead of the interests of their relatively small customers[^37].

 <!--
 McMaster: 842,899,000 CAD